Comparing Kornit Digital (NASDAQ:KRNT) & Delphax Technologies (NASDAQ:DLPX)

-Kornit Digital (NASDAQ:KRNT) and Delphax Technologies (OTCMKTS:DLPX) are both industrial products companies, but which is the better business?
-We will compare the two businesses based on the strength of their analyst recommendations, dividends, valuation, risk, profitability, institutional ownership and earnings.
+Delphax Technologies (OTCMKTS:DLPX) and Kornit Digital (NASDAQ:KRNT) are both industrial products companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their risk, dividends, valuation, profitability, institutional ownership, earnings and analyst recommendations.

 Profitability

-This table compares Kornit Digital and Delphax Technologies’ net margins, return on equity and return on assets.
+This table compares Delphax Technologies and Kornit Digital’s net margins, return on equity and return on assets.

 |Net Margins